TolikPylypchuk/Matchmaker/README.md

 ## Patterns

-One of two central idea of this library is a _pattern_.
+One of two central ideas of this library is a _pattern_.
 A pattern is an object which implements the `IPattern<TInput, TMatchResult>` interface.
 This interface contains only one method - `Option<TMatchResult> Match(Tinput input)`.
 The `Match` method